 When my Dad passed away I became extremely interested in finding out more about the family.
 My Grandma said that those people are gone, let them stay gone.
 It wasn't until right before she passed away that she wanted to talk about it, but it was too late.
-I wanted something to memorialize members of my family and friends.
+I found Find A Grave when I wanted something to memorialize family and friends.

 My cousin found out that in our Scovill line we come from three Mayflower passengers; John Howland, Elizabeth Tilley, and Richard Warren.